The 2022 classes, rules, waiver and entry forms can be found

 Fairbanks Tired Iron Race Rules

 Remember…This is not strictly a speed race.
-It’s a combination poker run & race.
-In other words, you have the same chance of winning the big prize by a dice roll as you do by being the first one across the finish line.
+It’s a combination of racing, with some serious “Lady Luck” thrown in.
+In other words, you have the same chance of winning the big prize by a number drawing as you do by being the first one across the finish line.
 Remember… this is about having fun and showing off some cool old iron.
 It’s not just about our grand prize.
 So please use your head and be safe.

 First of all, the following rules are subject to change by the rules committee.
 Yes, we hold the right to change the rules as we go along.
 We aim to make it both fair and fun, so don’t make an issue out of some little detail.
 Any suggestions you make, between now and race day, will be met with polite nods and possibly even be incorporated into the official rules.
 Just don’t count on it.
 The simpler… the better, as far as the unpaid race committee is concerned.

-General Information for Tired Iron Classic, Wet Iron, Fun Run and Radar Run:
+General Information for Tired Iron Classic, Wet Iron, Fun Run and Powder Puff:

-Like all of the Tired Iron races, these are leaf spring events.
-Any air or liquid-cooled sled up to and including 1979 model year may compete.
-Clarification: For Tired Iron races, a sled produced in 1978 is a 1979 MODEL YEAR and IS eligible.
+All of the Tired Iron races are leaf spring (only) events.
+For the Classic, Wet Iron, Fun Run and Powder Puff races any air or liquid-cooled sled up to, and including 1979 model year may compete.
+Clarification: For these Tired Iron races, a sled produced in 1978 is a 1979 MODEL YEAR and IS eligible.
 A sled produced in 1979 is a 1980 MODEL YEAR, and is NOT eligible to enter.

-Taillights are now mandatory for all events except the Jurassic and Fun Run.
+Taillights are now mandatory for all events except the Jurassic and Jurassic II races.
 You may use any brand OEM production taillight, wired so that the brake element is on whenever the engine is running.

 You may use any chain case, as long as it has a cover, and any brake setup may be used, as long as it passes the safety inspection.
 (All events) Any primary and/or secondary clutches are allowed.
 Clutches and recoils must be covered for all events except the Jurassic.

 Internal engine modifications are allowed.
 The engine brand must match the chassis brand (Rotax in Ski-doo, Fuji in Polaris, etc.), and the engine cc size must have been available in that year chassis model.
-The engine must have been manufactured within one year of the stated sled’s model year and no later than 1979.
+The engine must have been manufactured within one year of the stated sled’s model year and no later than 1979 for Classic, Wet Iron, Fun Run and Powder Puff sleds, and no later than 1989 for Heavy Metal sleds.
 Engine cylinders may be bored up to .060 over the stock bore, and must retain the original cooling concept.
 All engines must be carbureted.
 Fuel injection or nitrous is not allowed.

 No racer will use alcohol before or during a race.
 Racers will be disqualified if use is suspected, and no refunds will be given.
 Driver must be 16 years of age or older to participate.
 Drivers under 18 years of age MUST have a parent PRESENT to sign a MINOR WAIVER for each event entered.
 Helmets and eye protection is mandatory.

 Bibs must be securely tied to the racer, so that they can be easily seen by Race Officials.
-If your bib is not securely tied and is “flapping in the wind,” you will be stopped by Race Officials, until it is secured, which will negatively affect your course time.
+If your bib is not securely tied and is “flapping in the wind,” you may be stopped by Race Officials, to secure it, which will negatively affect you.
 So tie ’em up good!

 Racers shall stay within the painted lathe trail markers, with the green markers to your right, and the red markers to your left.
 Any drivers who intentionally depart from the marked course, or cut outside the marked lanes, will be disqualified FOR LIFE, no exceptions… end of story.

-Likewise, be aware that there may be disabled, or dead-sleds on the trail, or many other issues that might present a danger, such as spectators, dogs, hikers, and yes, even Bullwinkle himself!
+Racers should be aware that there may be disabled, or dead-sleds on the trail, or many other issues that might present a danger, such as spectators, dogs, hikers, and yes, even Bullwinkle himself!
 So keep alert and be safe.
-Remember to always slow down, use caution, and yield to others using the river.
+Remember to always slow down, use caution, and yield to pedestrians that may be on the track.
 This is all about safety first.
 We will have race officials and selected spectators stationed along the course to watch for safety violators.
 WE WILL ENFORCE SAFETY RULES!

-At the completion of each lap, near the Start/Finish area, racers will be required to pass through a chicane (extra turns built into the track, designed to lower speed and increase safety).
-The chicane will consist of a combination of tires, orange traffic candles and hay bales, positioned in a way, to create a series of turns.
+At the completion of each lap, near the Start/Finish area, racers may be required to pass through a chicane (extra turn(s) built into the track, designed to lower speed and increase safety).
+Chicanes may consist of a combination of tires, orange traffic candles and hay bales, positioned in a way, to create a series of turns.
 Racers may proceed through the chicane at a controlled speed, so as not to come into contact with the tires, traffic candle(s) or hay bale(s).
-If contact is made with either, the racer will be subject to disqualification.
+If contact is made with either, the racer may be subject to disqualification.
 Race Marshall John Martin will have the sole and final decision on disqualification for any violations regarding speed, course rule violations, etc. That’s just the way it is, so play by the rules.
-Remember, we’re here to have fun and support a great charity, not to take unnecessary chances and risk harm to yourselves or others.
+Remember, we’re here to have fun and support some great charities, not to take unnecessary chances and risk harm to yourselves or others.

 In the event your sled is disabled during the race, drive or drag it off to the right side, outside of the course markers.
 Our rescue crew will be coordinating the retrieval of dead-sleds, as soon as it is safe to move them, which will depend on the location and other variables.
 Remember, these races don’t last that long, so if you break down, your wait shouldn’t be all that long, so make sure your machine is well off the track and just watch the rest of the race from your front row seat.
 If you see any sleds that are broken down, or have their hoods up, etc., please exercise caution when passing.